Anthony Pettis: 2022 Season

 Pettis was scheduled to face Myles Price on April 23, 2022, at PFL 1.
 It was later announced that the bout would be rescheduled for PFL 3.
 Pettis submitted Price in the first round via triangle choke.

 Pettis faced Stevie Ray on June 24, 2022, at PFL 5.
 He lost the fight via a modified body triangle submission in the second round.

 Pettis rematched Stevie Ray in the semifinals of the Lightweight tournament on August 5, 2022, at PFL 7.
 Once again, Pettis lost the bout, this time via unanimous decision.

+Global Fight League

+On December 11, 2024, it was announced that Pettis was signed by Global Fight League.

+Petis was scheduled to face Benson Henderson in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

-Boxing
+Boxing career

 On February 6, 2023, it was announced that Pettis would make his professional boxing debut on April 1, 2023, against former four-division boxing champion, Roy Jones Jr. at Gamebred Boxing 4.
+He won the bout by majority decision.

+Pettis faced Chris Avila in a six-round light heavyweight bout at Honda Center in Anaheim, CA on July 6, 2024.
+He lost the bout by unanimous decision.